mmcnamarainco/kickstarter-analysis/README.md

 -When do you start?

--How much do you ask for?
+-How big is your goal?

 ---
 ## Analysis and Challenges